amm009uk/MultiSensor/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Setup device
-1. Flash SPIFFs to upload the configuration file - MultiSensor/data/config.json files.
+1. Flash SPIFFs to upload the configuration files - MultiSensor/data/config.json.
 You may modify the contents prior to upload but not necessary

 2. Flash firmware